-HLIO shows mixed financial performance with declining revenue and operating income offset by improved net income and strengthened cash position through debt reduction.
+HLIO shows mixed financial performance with declining revenue and operating income offset by improved cash position and reduced debt levels.

 Cash position surged 65.5% — strong cash generation or capital raise providing significant financial cushion.